-Visiting Hoi An During Tet: 5 Things To Know
+Visiting Hoi An During Tet 2026: 5 Things To Know

-As Tet holiday is the most important time of a year to Vietnamese, just like Christmas and New Year combined to Weterners, there are some notes for travelers who want to travel to Hoi An during this holiday to avoid bad experience.
+As Tet holiday is the most significant time of the year for Vietnamese people, akin to Christmas and New Year combined for Westerners, here are some important notes for travelers planning to visit Hoi An during this holiday to ensure a smooth experience.

 Apply for a visa as soon as possible